t-mart/ItemVersion/README.md

 version and expansion name, such as `Version: 9.0.1.36216, Expac: Shadowlands`.
 - Where-you-need-it accesiblity in the item tooltip.
 - A queriable library for retrieving this information for other addons.
 (Docs coming soon.)
 - Weekly updates with the latest items.
-A version will automatically be released every Tuesday at 16:00 UTC, just slightly after reset.
+A refreshed release will automatically occur (at least) every Tuesday at 16:00 UTC, just slightly after reset.
 - Open source visibility.

 ## Usage